MoldyHacker/learning-annex/Source Control/Git/Git.md

 Displays all commits in current working directory.

 ``git log --follow [file]``
-Diaplay list of version history including renames for the specified file.
+Display list of version history including renames for the specified file.

+``git log [first-branch]..[second-branch]``
+Display the difference in the commits.

 ``git log --stat -M``
 Display all commit logs relating to any paths that moved.